jorgeyza/kanban-task-manager/README.md

 - Mark subtasks as complete and move tasks between columns
 - Hide/show the board sidebar
 - Toggle the theme between light/dark modes
+- Can efficiently load tasks thanks to infinite scroll and virtualization

 To start project use `pnpm dev`.
 You can see the [live application here](https://kanban-task-manager.jorgeyza.com)